The Gardens

 We spent hours swinging from wild grapevines and building forts and hiding from our chores.

 We were heartbroken when Mr. R. bought our forest, cut down all our favorite trees, and turned our little oasis into a roaring, grinding sawmill.
-(We have since forgiven him, but not before one of my brothers deliberately shot out the windshield of his semi with a BB gun.)
+The sawmill was abandoned after a few years, leaving the plot next door deeply scarred.

 When Dad bought it, there was rusting equipment, weeds, and a few falling down buildings to look at.
 Nothing more.